AlexGuo1998/BeepPlayer/README.md

 First of all, you need some `music score` file, which can be found in `beepplayer/beepplayer/demo/`.
 The instruction for writing `music score` file can be found [HERE](doc/music-writing-instruction-en.md).

-Then, run the program with  `text music` file as the last parameter.
+Then, run the program with `music score` file as the last parameter.

 * If you use windows, you can drag the music file to the executable file.
+* If you use windows, use `-p` to play with `inpout32`.
+(Can play with pc speaker on Windows 7 and above)
 * If you use Linux, run as root.

 ```